Liam-Mackey/phase-0/week-2/wireframe-reflection.md

 [a link](https://www.codementor.io/design/tutorial/getting-started-with-wireframes)

 #What was hardest for me?
 The most tedious part of this challenge for me was the drawing. i really haven't sketched or drawn on paper since high  school.
 The planning behind the drawing was very fun however.
-I can’t wait to flesh out my page.
+I can’t wait to flesh out my page with CSS.